Mirzakhani-Open-Science-Group/Group-stuff/README.md

-# papeleo
+# Discussion
-Repository for keeping information and other paper solicitudes
+Repository for talk about group's stuff